irslushy/Ronin.jl/README.md

 A key part of the process is computing necessary derived parameters from the raw radar moments, which may be custom-specified in a parameters file.
 Many of the relevant functions for these calculations are contained within [RadarQC.jl](./src/RadarQC.jl).

   <br>

   ___
+  # Acknowledgments

+  Much of the data used to train the models in this repository is the product of arduous manual editing of radar scans.
+ELDORA data is provided by the authors of [Bell, Lee, Wolff, & Cai 2013](https://journals.ametsoc.org/view/journals/apme/52/11/jamc-d-12-0283.1.xml?tab_body=fulltext-display).
+NOAA P3 TDR Data is courtsey of Dr. Paul Reasor, Dr. John Gamache, and Kelly Neighbour.
+As mentioned above, the code is adapted from the original work of Dr. Alex DesRosiers.
+___
 # Getting Started:
 ## Setting up the environment (CSU)